-If you are unsure or have never heard of nofollow and dofollow links, this is a simple explanation of what they do and when to use them.
+If you are unsure or have never heard of nofollow and dofollow links, this is a quick guide on what they do and when to use them.

 When you add a link to a page on your website it is automatically added as a dofollow link and will look like this: